Casey (band): Love is Not Enough and Where I Go When I Am Sleeping (2016–2019)

 On 29 February 2016, the band's single "Darling" was premiered on Huw Stephens's show on BBC Radio 1, being officially released alongside a music video on 6 March.
 This came with the announcement of the release of the four track EP Darling, only available on vinyl during the band's mainland Europe tour supporting Burning Down Alaska between 4 and 26 March.
 On 13 July, they announced the release of their debut album Love is Not Enough through Hassle Records, which would also include the single "Darling".
 During summer 2016, the band cancelled a number of tour dates following Weaver suffering a flare up of Bell's palsy.
 They released the album's song "Haze" as a single on 5 September before the album was officially on 23 September 2016.
 To support the album, the band embarked on a UK headline tour between 22 and 25 September.
 Between 7 and 12 November, they supported Being as an Ocean on their UK headline tour, alongside Burning Down Alaska and Capsize.
 On 21 August 2017, Love is Not Enoughs song "Ceremony" was released as a single, and on 19 April 2017, the album's song "Little Bird" was released a single.
 Between 17 and 27 April, they toured Europe as a part of the Impericon tour alongside Thy Art is Murder, Miss May I and Being as an Ocean.

-On 4 December 2017, the band released the single "Fluorescents" and announced the release of their second album Where I Go When I Am Sleeping through Rise Records.
+On 4 December 2017, the band released the single "Fluorescents" and announced the release of their second album through Rise Records.
+The album was originally announced to be titled This Routine is Hell, a reference to the Dutch post-hardcore band of the same name, however it was soon changed to Where I Go When I Am Sleeping.
 Between 5 and 13 December, they toured the UK as a part of the Kerrang! tour, headlined by the Amity Affliction and also featuring Boston Manor and Vukovi.
 The album's second single "Phosphenes" was then released on 30 January 2018, followed by "Bruise" on 27 February.
 Where I Go When I Am Sleeping was officially released on 16 March 2018, and was supported by a UK headline tour in March and April, supported by Endless Heights and Rarity.
 Between 6 and 15 July 2018, they headlined an Australian tour with support from Stateside.
 On 1 December 2018 the band released a statement explaining that they had decided to disband following a final UK and European tour and a one-off headline show in the US in 2019.